 Campus camera poles are a 14-foot Holophane Charlestown CH14F4 Black aluminum fluted pole or equal on central campus.
 South campus is a Moog VideoLarm P1800 or equal.
 Refer to UK Specification section 16530S01 265600S01 EXTERIOR LIGHTING for more information.
-Specification can be found at this URL:
+Specification can be found on the University’s capital projects standards website.

-https://www.uky.edu/cpmd/download/file/fid/858

 South campus area is defined as the area South of Woodland Ave., Hilltop Ave. and University Drive to Huguelet Ave over to Rose Street.
 The complex at Woodland and Hilltop, Johnson, Donovan, Haggin, Lewis Hall, University Flats, UK HealthCare Chandler/Pavilion A and related facilities, UK Agriculture Buildings, and all parcels south of these buildings are included in this area.
 All other areas are considered central campus.
 Pole base must match the bases of existing poles in the area of installation.